 How long will it take me to finish the program?

-The program is designed to be completed over a two-year period which includes the intervening summer.
-A new cohort is accepted for each fall semester.
-The candidate then completes the course sequence thus: first fall, first spring, summer (2 sessions), second fall and second spring.
-During the second spring semester, Track II candidates will complete the student teaching component.
-This means you will need to leave your “day job” to be available to complete this crucial requirement.
-Candidates who are in Track I may be eligible to participate in the Kentucky Teacher Internship Program (KTIP) during their second year of the MAT Program.
+The program is designed to be completed over a two-year period, which includes a summer session.
+The candidate then completes the course sequence thus: first fall, first spring, summer, second fall and second spring.
+During the second spring semester, Traditional candidates will complete the supervised teaching experience component.

 What is the PRAXIS II and how do I register?

-The PRAXIS II is the national teachers’ examination prepared and scored by the Educational Testing Service (ETS).
-It consists of content area subtests which measure your content knowledge of the subject you teach.
+The PRAXIS II is the national teachers' examination prepared and scored by the Educational Testing Service (ETS).
+It consists of content area assessments to measure your content knowledge of the subject you teach.
 The PRAXIS II Content Area exam is required for admission to the MAT Program.
-The PRAXIS II, Principles of Learning and Teaching (PLT), subtest is required prior to registering for the last course in the MAT Program.
+The PRAXIS II, Principles of Learning and Teaching (PLT), assessment is required prior to registering for the last course in the MAT Program.
 The PLT assessment measures your general pedagogical knowledge of your grade level.
 It uses a case study approach and features constructed-response and multiple choice items.
 The Education Professional Standards Board (EPSB) determines which tests are administered to teaching certification candidates and determines minimum required scores.
-The test registration fee is currently $50.
-This is a one-time, nonrefundable registration fee which covers all paper-based tests taken in the same testing year.
+The test registration fee is noted in the ETS Bulletin.
 Please visit the PRAXIS website for information on fees for content area examinations at www.ets.org/praxis.

 How do I obtain a criminal records check and what does it cost?